 Formal probate can be unsupervised or supervised.
 Both are court proceedings.

-Our lawyers bring to the probate and estate process not only significant experience and competence but also compassion and counseling to help families through this difficult period.
+Our probate lawyers bring to the estate and probate process not only significant experience and competence but also compassion and counseling to help families through this difficult period.

 Call Phillips & Blow, PC law office today at (303) 741-2400 to speak with a Denver probate attorney.
 You can also fill out the contact form on this website to schedule a no-cost, no-obligation consultation.